 Cold sores are caused by herpes simplex virus (HSV) that is subdivided into herpes simplex type-1 (HSV-1) and type-2 (HSV-2).
 HSV-1 usually causes oral herpes (fever blisters) and HSV-2 usually causes genital herpes (sexually transmitted disease).
 Once you have infected with the virus, it remains in the body for a lifetime.
 The herpes simplex virus hides in nerve cells and when it stimulated by some triggers, it migrates back to the skin, leading to cold sores outbreaks.
 These triggers include:

 Canker sores heal without treatment within one or two weeks.
 Your dentist may prescribe some medications to relieve the pain and reduce the healing time, include:

 - Topical products: such as creams, gels, sprays, and rinses that contain:

 - Benzocaine or lidocaine (anesthetic agents)

-- Chlorhexidine (antibacterial agent)
+- Chlorhexidine (an antibacterial agent)